-- The Chair of IOI'n should have the authority on the national level to achieve the task of the Host Country. - The IC member should have the authority on the international level to achieve the objectives of the IC. - The Chair of the HSC should have the skills to develop Competition Tasks according to the current scientific state of the informatics discipline. - N3.18.2 It is recommended that the organising Host does not reduce the Organizing Committee to one person.
+- The Chair of IOI'n should have the authority on the national level to achieve the task of the Host Country. - The IC member should have the authority on the international level to achieve the objectives of the IC. - The Chair of the HSC should have the skills to develop Competition Tasks according to the current scientific state of the informatics discipline.

+N3.18.2 It is recommended that the organising Host does not reduce the Organizing Committee to one person.

+The IOI Regulations can not and will not prescribe in which way the Organizing Committee for IOI'n is composed (beyond requiring the roles given in S3.18) or how its tasks are to be performed by the members.
+There is no preference whether the Host Country for IOI'n combines any of the positions of the Chair of IOI'n, IC member and the Chair of the HSC in one person, or not.
+If several positions are combined in one person, each position is taken up as indicated for that position in the Statutes.

+Host Nomination and Selection

-- S4.1 An official representative of a Country that is capable and willing to organise an IOI in a particular year, must submit a Letter of Intent to the Secretary.
+S4.1 An official representative of a Country that is capable and willing to organise an IOI in a particular year, must submit a Letter of Intent to the Secretary.
 The Secretary will acknowledge the Letter of Intent and supply rules applicable to the situation.
-The Country becomes a Potential Host. - S4.2 The IC performs a selection procedure and nominates a single candidate from the Potential Hosts for hosting the IOI in a specific year.
+The Country becomes a Potential Host.

+S4.2 The IC performs a selection procedure and nominates a single candidate from the Potential Hosts for hosting the IOI in a specific year.
 This decision must be ratified by the GA.
-After ratification, the Secretary will issue a formal written Invitation at which point the Country becomes the Candidate Host for year x. - S4.3 A Candidate Host receives the status of Future Host when the Invitation is accepted by the national organisation(s) involved, and confirmed in writing to the Secretary.
-The IC informs the GA at the first GA meeting after this confirmation. - S4.4 The Future Host becomes the Present Host in the year in which it hosts the IOI. - E4.1.1 Countries may become Potential Hosts for any year up to IOI'n+7. - E4.1.2 A Country may submit more than one letter of intent, each being for a specific year. - E4.1.3 More than one country may submit a letter of intent for a specific year. - E4.2.1 The selection procedure will take place during IOI'n-4, and the status of Candidate Host will be conferred shortly after. - E4.2.2 There is only one Candidate Host for a given year. - E4.2.3 The IC selection procedure is not on the basis of first come first served. - E4.3 Written confirmation must be received at least two years before that particular IOI.
+After ratification, the Secretary will issue a formal written Invitation at which point the Country becomes the Candidate Host for year x.

+S4.3 A Candidate Host receives the status of Future Host when the Invitation is accepted by the national organisation(s) involved, and confirmed in writing to the Secretary.
+The IC informs the GA at the first GA meeting after this confirmation.

+S4.4 The Future Host becomes the Present Host in the year in which it hosts the IOI.

+E4.1.1 Countries may become Potential Hosts for any year up to IOI'n+7.

+E4.1.2 A Country may submit more than one letter of intent, each being for a specific year.

+E4.1.3 More than one country may submit a letter of intent for a specific year.

+E4.2.1 The intent of IC is that the selection procedure for IOI'n will take place during IOI'n-4, and the status of Candidate Host will be conferred shortly after.
+The selection will not take place any earlier than IOI'n-5.

+E4.2.2 There is only one Candidate Host for a given year.

+E4.2.3 The IC selection procedure is not on the basis of first come first served.

+E4.3 Written confirmation must be received at least two years before that particular IOI.
 It should always be known which Countries will host the IOI in the coming three years.

-- A4.1 The IC will request a brief report from Potential Hosts including, but not limited to, information on:
+A4.1 The IC will request a brief report from Potential Hosts including, but not limited to, information on:

 - Proposed venues (competition and accommodation);

 - Availability of hardware resources;

 - Human resources (including HSC);

 - A rough draft budget;

 - Fund raising plans.

-- N4.2 The status of Candidate Host is not given until after the formal written invitation. - N4.3 The IC expects to receive written confirmation as early as possible and would usually expect it at least three years before the IOI.
+N4.2 The status of Candidate Host is not given until after the formal written invitation.

+N4.3 The IC expects to receive written confirmation as early as possible and would usually expect it at least three years before the IOI.